xinyuem7/nyc_housing_prediction/README.md

 **5. Feature Selection**
 *Need to look into this more*
+   - check the correlation among numerical variables in order to avoid multicollinearity for regression model: turned out

    **Things I realized while doing features selection:**
       - I think I over did this, I should've kept some variables even though there is strong correlation because later on the models that I will use sometime can helo with overfitting